kiwix/kiwix-js-pwa/README.md

 visiting a Store (using Chromium-based browsers) and will work offline.

 Offline ZIM archives are available from the [Kiwix repository](https://library.kiwix.org), including full Wikipedia versions with or without images in many different languages.
 This app is regularly tested fully on Wikimedia ZIM files, though a number of other ZIM file types work.
-There is *experimental* support for Zimit ZIMs from version 1.9.8 onwards.
+There is *provisional* support for Zimit ZIMs from version 1.9.8 onwards.

 This project began as a simple port of [Kiwix JS](https://github.com/kiwix/kiwix-js), the HTML5 web app provided upstream at https://github.com/kiwix/kiwix-js,